f0nt0m/Streamlitify/README.md

 ## Contact

-If you have any questions or feedback, please feel free to reach out:
+If you have any questions or feedback, please feel free to reach me out:

 - **[Telegram](https://t.me/f0ntt0m)**
 - **[GitHub](https://github.com/f0nt0m)**